Kamran-Afzali/Kamran-Afzali.github.io/_posts/digital_health_training_selected.md

 - [Master of Health Informatics - Health Data Science](https://universitycollege.du.edu/hinf/degree/masters/health-data-science-online/degreeid/594)

   - Leverage health data science tools and applications to achieve business and research outcomes within the health sector.
-In this master’s degree concentration, you’ll work with real hands-on data science projects using de-identified data from a curated health data repository built with industry partners—the first of its kind!
-Learn to optimize data to support evidence- and value-based results and enhance your knowledge in analytics, data science, and artificial intelligence.
-In addition, you’ll focus on how to integrate data platforms in the health and healthcare industries, virtual reality, data mining, machine learning, and reporting.
+In this master’s degree concentration, participants will work with real hands-on data science projects using de-identified data from a curated health data repository built with industry partners—the first of its kind and learn to optimize data to support evidence- and value-based results.
+In addition, participants will focus on how to integrate data platforms in the health and healthcare industries, virtual reality, data mining, machine learning, and reporting.

   - [Course details](https://universitycollege.du.edu/hinf/degree/masters/health-data-science-online/degreeid/594#curriculum)

 - [Master of Health Informatics - Digital Health](https://universitycollege.du.edu/hinf/degree/masters/health-data-science-online/degreeid/590)

   -  At the cutting-edge of emerging health technology, including telehealth, digital health, and virtual health by learning how technology affects and improves diagnosis, treatment, training, patient records, and financial transactions.
-In this master’s degree concentration, you will gain high-level knowledge of the interoperability of healthcare information systems, the benefits and barriers associated with consumer digital health products, and the evolving use of distance medicine.
+In this master’s degree concentration, participants will gain high-level knowledge of the interoperability of healthcare information systems, the benefits and barriers associated with consumer digital health products, and the evolving use of distance medicine.

   - [Course details](https://universitycollege.du.edu/hinf/degree/masters/health-data-science-online/degreeid/590#curriculum)

 - [Master of Health Informatics - Project Management](https://universitycollege.du.edu/hinf/degree/masters/project-management-online/degreeid/634)

   - With advancements in technology, healthcare organizations require leaders that can oversee and manage complex projects.
 Gain practical experience in project management in healthcare by using the tools and techniques leveraged for large- and small-scale projects.
 Develop the strategies and skills to ensure teams meet their goals for timeline, scope, and budget while delivering exceptional patient care.
 The program curriculum aligns with the PMI® Project Management Body of Knowledge.

   - [Course details](https://universitycollege.du.edu/hinf/degree/masters/project-management-online/degreeid/634#curriculum)

 - [Master of Health Informatics - Analytics](https://universitycollege.du.edu/hinf/degree/masters/project-management-online/degreeid/592)

   - Learn about healthcare delivery in the U.S. within the framework of the “4 Ps”: patients/people, providers, payers, and population.
-This framework allows you to understand both informatics and analytics related to the process of transforming data into information, knowledge, and then insight.
+This framework allows participants to understand both informatics and analytics related to the process of transforming data into information, knowledge, and then insight.
 Compare and contrast the similarities and differences between asking and answering research and business questions, all within the context of healthcare.
-In this master’s degree concentration, you’ll learn how to collaborate, organize projects, and formulate real-life solutions to existing healthcare industry issues.
+In this master’s degree concentration, participants will learn how to collaborate, organize projects, and formulate real-life solutions to existing healthcare industry issues.

   - [Course details](https://universitycollege.du.edu/hinf/degree/masters/project-management-online/degreeid/592#curriculum)